zerodevapp/zerodev-docs/docs/introduction.md

 ZeroDev is a framework for creating, using, and extending **smart wallets** powered by account abstraction (ERC-4337).

 - Create: You can create both custodial and non-custodial AA wallets using ZeroDev.
-Furthermore, you can use ZeroDev with popular wallet-as-a-service (WaaS) solutions, to turn their regular wallets into AA wallets.
+Furthermore, you can use ZeroDev on top of wallet-as-a-service (WaaS) solutions such as Web3Auth to

 - Use: ZeroDev enables powerful smart wallet *features* such as gas sponsoring, transaction batching, automated transactions, session keys, and more.